isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A rule is aimed at being simple, rather than carefully phrased to mention every alternative and special case.
 Such information is found in the **Alternative** paragraphs and the [Discussion](#S-discussion) sections.
 If you don't understand a rule or disagree with it, please visit its **Discussion**.
-If you feel that a discussion is missing or incomplete, send us an email.
+If you feel that a discussion is missing or incomplete, enter an [Issue](https://github.com/isocpp/CppCoreGuidelines/issues) explaining your concerns and possibly a corresponding PR.

 This is not a language manual.
 It is meant to be helpful, rather than complete, fully accurate on technical details, or a guide to existing code.